 for some $B_1,B_2,B_3>0$.
 Then there exists some positive $\beta_0=\beta_0(B_1,B_2,B_3)\ll 1$ with the following property: if

 for some $0<\beta<\beta_0$, then

 \end{lemma}

-Next we introduce the linear profile decomposition that will be used in the present paper.
-Since \eqref{NLS} is a focusing mass-critical NLS with a mass-supercritical and energy-subcritical perturbation, we should apply an $L^2$-profile decomposition on the approximating sequence $(\psi_n)_n$ rather than an $\dot{H}^1$-profile decomposition as by \cite{Keraani_h1}.
-The classical $L^2$-profile decomposition is originally given by \cite{l2_decomp_R,merle_vega_l2_decomp,l2_all}.
-It is later applied in \cite{MiaoDoubleCrit} for the mass-energy double critical NLS, where the authors apply the $L^2$-decomposition on $(\la\nabla\ra \psi_n)_n$.
-This treatment is unfortunately not suitable for the present model since the result from \cite{Dodson4dmassfocusing} requires the smallness of the mass rather than the $H^1$-norm.
-In this case, we should directly apply the $L^2$-decomposition on the approximating sequence $(\psi_n)_n$.
-However, the linear profiles in this case are in general only $L^2$-functions.
-This issue can be solved by combining the fact that $(\psi_n)_n$ is a bounded sequence in $H^1(\R^2)$ and local smoothing technique based on the Littlewood-Paley projections.
+Next we introduce the linear profile decomposition used in present paper.
+Since \eqref{NLS} is a focusing mass-critical NLS with a mass-supercritical and energy-subcritical perturbation, we should apply an $L^2$-profile decomposition on the approximating sequence $(\psi_n)_n$ rather than an $\dot{H}^1$-profile decomposition as in \cite{Keraani_h1}.
+The classical $L^2$-profile decomposition was originally given by \cite{l2_decomp_R,merle_vega_l2_decomp,l2_all} and later applied in \cite{MiaoDoubleCrit} for the radial mass-energy double critical NLS.
+To remove the radial restriction we should appeal to the following linear profile decomposition from \cite{Cheng2020}: